-Arizona State Museum is located just inside the Main Gate of the University of Arizona on the northeast corner of University Blvd. and Park Ave.
+Arizona State Museum is located just inside the Main Gate on the University of Arizona campus, on the northeast corner of University Blvd and Park Ave.
 The street address is 1013 E. University Blvd.

 Buses may drive into the Main Gate to unload students in front of the museum.
 Buses may not park in front of the museum for the duration of the tour, however.
-Buses are asked to park in an specially designated area—usually at the baseball stadium—and return for students at the end of the tour.
-Please call UA Visitor Parking (520-621-3710) a few days before your visit for advance instructions.
+Buses are asked to park in an specially designated area—usually by the football stadium—and return for students at the end of the tour.
+Please call UA Visitor Parking (520-621-3710) a few days before your visit for instructions.

-Personal vehicles may be parked at one of two nearby garages, at Second St. and Euclid Ave., or at Tyndall Ave. and Fourth St. The cost is $2.00 per hour with a daily maximum of $8.00.
+Personal vehicles may be parked at one of two nearby garages, at Euclid Ave and Second St or Euclid Ave and Fourth St. The cost is $2.00 per hour with a daily maximum of $8.00.